Hiakryo/Galleryy/README.md

 # Galleryy
 Very Simple Gallery

-Only work for "Basic" folder
+Only work for BASIC folder

 (ENGLISH)</br>
 if the application didn't work(Forced close)